urbeingwatched8/devops/CI.md

 Jenkins:

-The best practices are to keep the Jenkins secure, setup a different project for each branch, to do a backup and to create a scalable pipeline.
+The best practices are:

+1.Keep the Jenkins secure.

+2.Set up a different project for each branch.

+3.Do backup (by using plugins, for example).

+4.Create a scalable pipeline.

+5.Avoid resource collisions for parallel running jobs.

 I took the security issue too seriously and couldn't even login as admin at some point.